AbirAahammed/E-card/README.md

 Our primary goal is to develop an android app, supported by An API service in order to access the database.This will enable our customers to share their business card digitally.

-## languages & techniques
+## Languages & Techniques

-**Language used in android app :** For android app developemnt we will be using JAVA.
+**Language used in android app :** An an android application to be developed with Java.

 **Data Storage Platform :**  Firebase Realtime Database

-## core features
+## Core Features
 E-card core features can be found [here](https://github.com/AbirAahammed/E-card/issues?q=label%3A%22Core+Features%22)

-**Account creation**: To start our users will create their profile.
-They will provide all necessary information needed to advertise themselves to potential customer.
+**Account creation**: Providing information needed to advertise themselves as a customer or a user, through the creation of their profile and account.

 **Login**: Secure login option for user to safeguard user interest.
 User privacy and securiy is out greatest priority.
 **Profile Modification**:
 -   By user: User can add new capabilites, update their info anytime they want.
 -   By service receiver: The receipient of a service can remark his or her service provider.

-**Profile Sharing**: this is the primary feature of our app.
-This is replacement of real world buiness card.
-As we all know how cumbersome it is to carry a business card always on.
-Our solution is to share digital bunsiness card via QR code.
-The shared business card will always be avaible for you to access even without data connection.
+**Profile Sharing**: this is the primary feature of our app that replaces a real world business card.
+Our solution is to share our digital business card via QR code.
+The shared business card will always be avaible for the customer to access at all times.
+As a result, the customer remains connected to the employee or contractor without having to store or track a physical card of their own.